bdurand/sidekiq-process_manager/README.md

 You can also specify a maximum memory footprint that you want to allow for each child process.
 You can use this feature to automatically guard against poorly designed workers that bloat the Ruby memory heap.
 Note that you can also use an external process monitor to kill processes with memory bloat; the process manager will restart any process regardless of how it exits.

+You can also specify how to measure process memory on a Linux system depending on how you want to treat shared memory.

+- rss - measure resident memory usage ([resident set size](https://en.wikipedia.org/wiki/Resident_set_size))
+- uss - measure only private (non-shared) memory ([unique set size](https://en.wikipedia.org/wiki/Unique_set_size))
+- pss - measure shared memory proportionally for all processes sharing it ([proportional set size](https://en.wikipedia.org/wiki/Proportional_set_size))

+The default is to measure resident memory.
+Non-Linux systems will always measure resident memory.

 ## Usage

 Install the gem in your sidekiq process and run it with `bundle exec sidekiq-process-manager` or, if you use [bundle binstubs](https://bundler.io/man/bundle-binstubs.1.html), `bin/sidekiq-process-manager`.
 Command line arguments are passed through to `sidekiq`.
 If you want to supply on of the `sidekiq-process_manager` specific options, those options should come first and the `sidekiq` options should appear after a `--` flag